 Despite the different nature of the German labor market, the findings are similar to previous results for the U.S..
-Despite acyclical hourly real wages, hourly paid workers with additional income from overtime pay had procyclical movements in their monthly earnings.
+In spite of acyclical hourly real wages, hourly paid workers with additional income from overtime pay had procyclical movements in their monthly earnings.
 Hence, it seems that adjustments over the business cycle are realized through working hours of hourly paid workers at relatively stable hourly wages.
 For salaried workers who do not change their employer, no cyclicality of the hourly wage rates is found either.
 However, salaried workers in the private sector who receive additional income from extra payments or overtime had procyclical earnings, which are of similar size as in the U.S. (estimates of -0.7 to -1.0).
 Hence, acyclical base salaries are compatible with procyclical overall earnings also in the West German labor market.
 The overall compensation of salaried workers seems to be adjusted over the cycle through extra payments, such as bonuses.
 For the sample of salaried workers with unpaid overtime, the effective wage rate turns out to exhibit a strong and statistically significant procyclicality.
 The wage effect is as strong as -1.7 for employees with extra payments in the private sector.
 This implies that the effective wage for those workers decreased by 1.7% as reaction to a one point increase in the unemployment rate.
 Although this effect is difficult to compare with average hourly wage effects found for the U.S., it is reasonable to conclude that the West German labor market displays comparable wage flexibility for this worker group.
+This suggests that higher flexibility arises for workers with wages above the union wage or not covered by collective bargaining, as salaried workers with unpaid overtime receive higher average earnings, and are supposedly less likely to be covered by union wage setting.23 Hence, this results provides indirect support for the findings of Devereux and Hart (2006) for the U.K., where wage cyclicality is much higher among workers uncovered by collective bargaining.
 Moreover, the strong procyclicality of effective wages for salaried unpaid overtime workers supports the notion that unpaid overtime is prevailing during recessions, and hence decreases the real hourly compensation of the total work done, when unemployment is rising.
-This is consistent with the idea that the compensation of overtime rather than the amount of overtime hours adjusts over the business cycle.
+This might be explained by an increase in unpaid overtime worked during downturns, when the workers' bargaining position worsens due to a higher risk of losing the job.
+In addition, this is consistent with the idea that the compensation of overtime rather than the amount of overtime hours adjusts over the business cycle.

 To sum up, for the majority of workers within employer-employee matches, hourly wages do not adjust to the cycle.
 Therefore, one might conclude that sticky wages are indeed prevailing in a relatively inflexible economy like in the German labor market.
-This finding is consistent with recent findings on the U.S. (Devereux, 2001), but in stark contrast to studies on the U.K. labor market, where strong procyclicality of job stayers was found (Hart, 2006a; Devereux and Hart, 2006).
+This finding is consistent with recent findings on the U.S. (Devereux, 2001), but in stark contrast to studies on the U.K. labor market, where strong wage procyclicality for job stayers was found (Hart, 2006a; Devereux and Hart, 2006).
 However, while the non-cyclicality of real wage rates should be a property of macroeconomic models for the German economy, it should be kept in mind that both hourly paid and salaried workers with additional income from overtime pay or extra payments experienced procyclical earnings, which were strongly procyclical particularly in the private sector.